-On October 25, 2019, the Company announced an updated Mineral Resources estimate for the Johnny Lee deposit which will be used for the Feasibility Study.
-With a measured and indicated resource of 10.9 million tonnes with an average grade of 2.9% Copper ("Cu"), the Black Butte Copper Project's Johnny Lee Deposit is one of the highest grade Cu developments currently underway in the world.
+On October 25, 2019, the Company announced an updated Mineral Resources estimate for the Johnny Lee deposit which was used for the Feasibility Study.
+With a measured and indicated resource of 10.9 million tonnes and an average grade of 2.9% Copper ("Cu"), the Black Butte Copper Project's Johnny Lee Deposit is one of the highest grade Cu developments currently underway in the world.
 The Johnny Lee Deposit contains measured resources of 2.0 million tonnes with an average grade of 3.5% Cu for 69.1 thousand tonnes (152 million lbs.) of Cu and indicated resources of 8.9 million tonnes with an average grade of 2.7% Cu for 241.8 thousand tonnes (533 million lbs.) of Cu.

-During the year ended June 30, 2020, the Company continued to advance the Feasibility Study by finalizing all technical studies and updating mineral resources.
 On April 9, 2020, the Company reported that all the technical studies have been completed for the Black Butte Project Feasibility Study and that the timing for completion of the Feasibility Study may be delayed due to the global health and financial crisis caused by COVID-19.
 The Feasibility Study was released October 27, 2020 and the technical report was filed on December 10, 2020.